 Yes, this is top of my list because I’m not a sun lover, I adore the snow!
 I would love to see the Northern Lights.
 My dream would a be cruise along a Norwegian Fjord, wrapping up warm and enjoying a relaxing drink while waiting to see the spectacular light display.
-This tour departing from Tromso looks amazing.
+This tour departing from Tromso looks like an amazing trips.

 Okay, I’m still in the cold and snow but I promise to warm you up later.

 Despite Christmas bringing me many sad times I’m still a lover of the magic of Santa and his reindeer and how wonderful would it be to visit Lapland!
 I would be thrilled to take a trip on a reindeer pulled sleigh and visit the old man himself in his hometown.
 I would send everyone a postcard from Santa Claus Post Office.
 I’m excited just thinking about it.
 Oh, and I guess the kids would like it too.